vintasoftware/topology-mobile/README.md

 ## Key Features

-- SMART on FHIR authentication with Epic and other EMR systems
+- OAuth2 Authentication with Epic and other EMR systems
 - Patient data retrieval and display
 - View patient health information including:
 - Conditions and Practitioners